-If I would choose a perfect place to watch the sunset, it would be on Gili Air.
-And even if you choose any other accommodation in Gili Air or on the other Gili islands, you can walk around and sit on one of the bars, order a beer and enjoy your time.
+If I chose a perfect place to watch the sunset, it would be on Gili Air.
+And even if you choose any other accommodation in Gili Air or on the other Gili islands, you can walk around and sit at one of the bars, order a beer and enjoy your time.

 So after you arrive, you will want to take a shower, relax by the pool, and in the late afternoon rent a bike and go round the island.
 I was too tired, and the sun was burning so bad I could get out of the shades.

 The tide is an important thing around the Gili islands.
-I was there in the second week of December and there isn’t much of this beautiful water until 3 pm.
+I was there in the second week of December, and there wasn’t much of this beautiful water until 3 pm.

 The Gili islands are a popular vacation place for Europeans, Australians and Americans.
-That’s why it’s easy to find a variety of restaurants, but western food will always be pricey compared to the local one.
-If you look for a local Warung and eat the local food, you will pay for around 50k IDR (~3 Eur).
-If you choose international food, prepare to pay for a meal around 9 Euros.
+That’s why it’s easy to find a variety of restaurants, but Western food will always be pricey compared to the local one.
+If you look for a local Warung and eat the local food, you will pay around 50k IDR (~3 Eur).
+If you choose international food, prepare to pay for a meal of around 9 Euros.

-Then find a nice beach bar and relax, watch the amazing sunset, drink a Bintang or a fresh juice and have dinner on the beach.
+Then find a nice beach bar and relax, watch the amazing sunset, drink a Bintang or fresh juice and have dinner on the beach.
 Life doesn’t get better than this.

 Day 2 – Snorkelling around the Gili islands